Age Of Sexual Consent In Ontario

 Psychological and Developmental Aspects

 Research in developmental psychology has shown that adolescents may not fully grasp the long-term consequences of their actions or possess the emotional maturity to handle the complexities of sexual relationships.
-The legal framework reflects this understanding, providing an additional layer of protection for young people as they navigate this critical stage of life.
+The legal framework reflects this understanding, providing an additional layer of protection for young people as they work through this critical stage of life.

 Trends and Latest Developments